onivaevents/Swisscom.AliceConnector/README.md

 - Context and providers are all stored inside the ``Classes`` folder to make them available not only for test cases.
   Possible use cases are fixture generation on demo environments or even master data imports on prod environments.
+- For reference data import see the [Swisscom.ReferenceDataImport](https://github.com/swisscomeventandmedia/Swisscom.ReferenceDataImport) implementation which is based on this package.